MadelineKelly196/Spectrofy/README.md

 1. Install with eg. `sudo apt install git-lfs` or see instructions for your system on [website](https://git-lfs.com/)
 2. Set it up with `git lfs install` (to download LFS files when cloning) or with `git lfs install --skip-smudge` (to not download them)
 3. That's it.
-PNG were already added to `.gitattributes` with `git lfs track "*.png"` (just push them as usual) and MP3 were ignored to save storage space
+PNG and PTH were already added to `.gitattributes` (with eg. `git lfs track "*.png"`).
+Just push them as usual.
+MP3 were ignored to save storage space